Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Background

-A Neural Ordinary Differential Equation solver (NODE) \cite{chen2018neural} is a neural network that learns a dynamical system directly from observations.
-In this approach, a fully-connected neural network $\hat{\mathbf{f}}_\uptheta(\mathbf{x}): \mathbb{R}^n \rightarrow \mathbb{R}^n$ with parameters $\uptheta$ represents a dynamical system.
-By integrating this function over time, an approximate solution to the ODE system at time $t$ can be obtained as
+A Neural ODE solver (NODE)~\cite{chen2018neural} is a neural network that learns a dynamical system from observations.
+Here, a neural network $\hat{\mathbf{f}}_\uptheta(\mathbf{x}): \mathbb{R}^n \rightarrow \mathbb{R}^n$ with parameters $\uptheta$ represents a dynamical system.
+By integrating this function, an approximate solution to the ODE system is obtained~\cite{auddy2022continual} as